 One of the most difficult conditions to hike in is when it’s both hot and buggy.
 When the temperature is so high, it’s tempting to wear a t-shirt and shorts – but then you have pesky mosquitos to contend with.
 Likewise, if you’re travelling in an area with ticks, you definitely want to keep most of your body covered up to prevent bites.

 From my experience, most lightweight hiking shirts – including all of the merino wool shirts I‘ve tried – are not bug-proof.
 Mosquitos can bite through them.
-I have, however, found the Columbia XX shirt to be bug-proof while still offering breathability.
+I have, however, found this Columbia long sleeve shirt to be bug-proof while still offering breathability.

-In the past, I’ve tried wearing a bug shirt over a t-shirt for extra breathability, but I find them quite uncomfortable, especially under a backpack.
+In the past, I’ve tried wearing a bug shirt over a t-shirt for extra breathability, but I find them quite uncomfortable, especially under a backpack, so I avoid them unless it’s really buggy.
+I do wear bring a bug hat with me though!

 I also don’t find leggings to be mosquito-proof.
 Instead, I like breathable hiking pants.
 I’ve found my Kuhl Horzn hiking pants to strike the right balance between keeping the bugs away and keeping me cool.